To Recruit Millennials, View the World as They Do

-Congratulations-- your employer branding has attracted the attention of candidates born between 1978 and the year 2000.
+Congratulations-- your employer branding has attracted the attention of candidates born between 1981 and 1996.
 Your next challenge?
 How to successfully recruit these Millennials.

 That's the two-step recruiting dance that many businesses will attempt in the second half of the 2010s.

 Here are some suggestions to help you master the challenge:

 "We go to places where the people we want will be, like user groups, conferences and places where project managers hang out, including community events that we host in our office," says Nathan Hughes, co-founder of the 70-employee Detroit mobile app development firm.

 But beware the (lack of) diversity trap

 But remember, if your sourcing methods are focused like a laser, your hires may all end up sounding and looking like each other.
 That's a strategic error in an era when American and global markets are become ever more heterogeneous.

 “We do have a diverse workforce, but it's not what we would like to see," says Hughes.
 "We’re not necessarily pulling people from those who aren't in the social networks or user groups that we frequent.
 So we want to add to that mix to adjust it."

 To persuade Millennial candidates that you provide the career environment they're looking for, keep in mind that their time horizons are different from Xers and Boomers.